noellemu/noellemu/README.md

 ### Hi, I'm Noelle Mu.

-I'm a DevOps Engineer at [Garena](https://www.garena.sg/).
+I used to be a DevOps Engineer at [Garena](https://www.garena.sg/), but now I'm looking for a new job as a:

+- Golang Back-end Developer
+- Site Reliability Engineer
+- DevOps Engineer
+- ......

 Currently I'm focusing on Cloud Native, Site Reliability Engineering, DevOps, Monitoring and Operation-automation.

 - 🐭 Back-end with Golang
 - 💻 Front-end with Reactjs and Typescript